PEI Energy Strategy

 What are the main sources of energy on PEI?

-How much energy does PEI use?
+How much electricity does PEI use?

-In 2022, the peak energy demand of PEI was approximately 320MW.
-In February 2023, the peak demand was 393 MW.
+PEI has an average electrical load of less than 300 megawatts, which can be supplied through on-Island generation and importing power.
+In 2022, the peak power demand of PEI was approximately 320MW.
+In February 2023 during a polar vortex, the peak demand was 393 MW.

 What is renewable energy?

-Renewable energy is energy that is collected from renewable resources that are naturally occurring and do not deplete when used, like wind, sunlight and movement of water.
+Renewable energy is energy that is generated from renewable resources that are naturally occurring and do not deplete when used, like wind, sunlight and movement of water.
 Renewable Energy Source means any source of renewable energy from which electric energy may be generated and includes:

 - the sun